twpayne/chezmoi/docs/CONTRIBUTING.md

 If you're packaging chezmoi for an operating system or distribution:

-* chezmoi has no build or install dependencies other than the standard Go toolchain.
+* chezmoi has no build dependencies other than the standard Go toolchain.

+* chezmoi has no runtime dependencies, but is usually used with `git`, so many packagers choose to make `git` an install dependency or recommended package.

 * Please set the version number, git commit, and build time in the binary.
 This greatly assists debugging when end users report problems or ask for help.
 You